MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 ![](./math_res/global_coord1.png)

-*Notably, if the vehicle is pitched 180 degrees, the gx-gy plane becomes aligned to the back of the vehicle ensuring consistent motion.*
+*Notably, if the vehicle is pitched 180 degrees, the gx-gy plane becomes aligned to the back of the vehicle ensuring consistent motion.
+This is shown in the animation below.*

 ![](./math_res/global_invert.gif)